evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Metadata columns

-Our dataset also includes pre-existing metadata like a categorical columns with upvotes and downvotes.
+Our dataset also includes pre-existing user evaluations in a categorical `feedback` column with upvotes and downvotes.
 You can include summaries for any numerical or categorical column in the Report.

 To add a summary on the “feedback” column, use `ColumnSummaryMetric()`: